ni/nimble/packages/nimble-components/src/select/specs/IxD.md

 #### Groups

-The client-user should be able to create groups for list options in the menu.
+The client-user should be able to create groups for list options in the dropdown.
 Groups are not interactable.
 Filtering by group name should show all the options under that group, whether or not it is included in the option text.

 ![ ](spec-images/select-8.png)